hxzhang01/learngit/readme.txt

 Git is a distributed version control system.
-Git is a free softwar distrubuted under the GPLe.
+Git is a free softwar distrubuted under the GPL.
+Git has a mutable index called stage..